Skip to main content

 A prohibition order is a local land charge.[25]

-The local authority can suspend the action specified in a prohibition order until such time, event, or occurrence that is specified in the order.[19]
+The local authority can suspend the action specified in a prohibition order until a particular time or event specified in the order.[26]

 Displaced tenants and licensees may be entitled to be rehoused by the local authority.[28]